 At Guthrie Spine Care Clinic, we study your muscles and nerves through special testing.
 This helps us pinpoint the cause of your back and neck pain.
 We create a treatment plan that is right for you.
 Treatment can include injection techniques, physical therapy, medication and, sometimes, surgery.

 Our neurosurgery team is specially trained and board-certified.
 We use minimally invasive techniques for surgery.
 This means a faster and safer surgery with less recovery time including:

 - Reduced risk of infection and pain after surgery

 Surgical treatment for spine pain or injury includes:

 - Spinal instrumentation/fusion

-Back pain can also be treated with chiropractic care or physiatry.
+Back pain can also be treated with pain management, chiropractic care or physiatry.